iaincollins/structured-data-api/README.md

 ### Customing reference handling

-Instead of automatically seralizing references by including referenced schemas you can set the environment variable REPLACE\_REF to change the default behaviour.
+Instead of automatically serializing references by including referenced schemas you can set the environment variable REPLACE\_REF to change the default behaviour.

 You can use it o replace $ref values in schemas with other types - either an "object", a "uri" or a database "objectid".